St Peter's Cathedral, Adelaide: Structure

 The stalls for the canons and choir, along with the original bishop's throne (now used as the dean's stall) and pulpit canopy, were a gift to the cathedral from Sir John Langdon Bonython in memory of his wife.
 Made in Adelaide in 1926, carvings can be seen on the capitals at each end of the stalls and also around the upper work in the canopies above.

 In the western tower is the cathedral's ring of eight bells, hung for change ringing.
 Their purchase was funded by a bequest from cathedral warden Frederick Allen Wakeman.
 They were cast by John Taylor & Co of Loughborough England in 1946 and were dedicated by Bishop Robin on 29 June 1947.
 With the tenor (largest) bell weighing just over 41 long cwt they are the heaviest ring of eight bells in the Southern Hemisphere, and the second heaviest ring of eight in the world after Sherborne Abbey in England.
 The bells are rung by members of The Australian and New Zealand Association of Bellringers who also operate the Adelaide Ringing Centre of 8 dumb-bells for training which opened in 2012.

 Music

 St Peter's Cathedral has a long and distinguished musical reputation in Adelaide.
-St Peter's Cathedral Choir has been singing services in the cathedral for over 130 years.
+St Peter's Cathedral Choir has been singing services in the cathedral for over 140 years.
 It is the only choir of children and adults of its type in Adelaide.
-Currently, the choir sings three choral services per week (Solemn Eucharist and Evensong every Sunday, plus Evensong on Wednesdays during school terms) in addition to regular concert performances and other special services.
-Due to the Covid-19 pandemic, Wednesday Evensongs were suspended, and replaced by Evensongs for special saint's days.
-In 2006/7 and 2010/11, the choir toured internationally to the UK and Italy.
-In 2014/15, the choir undertook their third international tour to the UK and France.
-The choir toured the UK in 2019/20.
+Currently, the choir sings two major choral services per week (Solemn Eucharist and Evensong every Sunday), in addition to frequent other services, concert performances and other special occasions.
+The choir has undertaken five international tours, singing in cathedrals and chapels throughout England end elsewhere.
+They have toured the UK in 2006/7, 2010/11 (plus Rome); 2014/15 (plus France); 2019/20 and most recently in 2023/24.